jchristgit/fling/README.md

 ## Usage

-Configure the user running `fling` to have SSH keys to clone repositories you want to use it on.
+Configure root to have SSH keys to clone repositories you want to use it on.

 Then, see `python3 -m fling --help` for usage.
 Do not bind fling on a public IP address.